GppCalcagno/GppCalcagno/README.md

 ### 📕Myself in a Nutshell

-I'm a Computer Science Engineer passionate about coding, dedicated to solving complex problems and staying updated in the ever-evolving tech landscape.
+I'm a Computer Science Engineer passionate about coding, dedicated to solving complex problems, and staying updated in the ever-evolving tech landscape.
 My academic journey has sharpened my analytical and programming skills, fostering a commitment to excellence.
-In addition to my technical pursuits, I have interest in the personal improvement field.
-This dedication extends beyond the realm of code, as I believe that a well-rounded individual contributes more meaningfully to the world around him.
+In addition to my technical pursuits, I am interested in personal improvement.
+This dedication extends beyond the realm of code, as a well-rounded individual contributes more meaningfully to the world around him.

-🌱 **▸** I'm currently working on my master's thesis on the field of Deep Reinforcement Learning (AI)
+🌱 **▸** I'm currently ...

-📚 **▸** I have a bachelor's in Computer Science engineering at [Politecnico Di Milano](https://www.polimi.it/), where I am also attending my Master's Degree.
+📚 **▸** I have a Master's (MSc) in Computer Science Engineering at [Politecnico Di Milano](https://www.polimi.it/).

 </div>